Platy railway station: Facilities

 The station has waiting rooms and a staffed ticket office within the original 19th-century building.
 As of (2020) The station is staffed with a working ticket office.
 The station currently has four platforms; however, only three are currently in regular use.
 There are waiting rooms on platform one and waiting shelters on 2/3.
 Access to the platforms is via a subway under the lines.
 The platforms have shelters with seating; however, there are no Dot-matrix display departure and arrival screens or timetable poster boards on the platforms.
 The station, however, does have a buffet.
 There is also Parking in the forecourt.

 Services

-The station is served by Regional stopping services to Palaiofarsalos and Thessaloniki, Express trains to Kalambaka and Florina and InterCity services between Athens and Thessaloniki, and since 9 September 2007 by Proastiakos Thessaloniki services to Katerini and Larissa, Edessa, and Thessaloniki.
+As of 12 May 2025, the following routes call that this station: